HermanMartinus/justsketchme-frontend/faq.md

 ### How do I cancel my subscription?

-Find out how to cancel your subscription
+Follow [these instructions](/docs/#manage-subscription) to cancel or manage your subscription.
-<a href="https://customers.gumroad.com/article/192-how-do-i-cancel-my-subscription" target="_blank">here</a>.

 ---